Hubs-Foundation/hubs-cloud/README.md

 ### Restoring from a backup

 To restore from these backups, you will create a new stack, but you need to provide the following information in the stack creation form in the "Restore from Backup" section.
+Do *not* perform a stack update to restore from a backup -- this will not work and will likely break things.
+You *must* create a new stack to restore from a backup.

-This info can be found in the RDS and AWS Backup consoles:
+This info you need can be found in the RDS and AWS Backup consoles:

 - The RDS snapshot ID to restore from
 - The AWS Backup vault name to restore from